Commercial Drone Markets: 2015 Year in Review

 The gold rush may be over.
 As pointed out here, there’s a growing sentiment that we’ve reached a precipice.
 Private valuation euphoria seems to be dissipating.
 Tech IPOs are down (and the tech startups that have gone public are generally under-performing).
 Volatility in broader markets is creating uncertainty.

 Will these firms get stiffed like James Bond?
 Some will.
 Just look at the offices some occupy in San Francisco (big rents!) and the high cost of high-caliber employees.
-Not to mention the assumed crazy forecasts included in these firms’ business models (like the ones I’ve referenced in Diversity and Hype in Commercial Drone Market Forecasts).
+Not to mention the assumed crazy forecasts included in these firms’ business models.
 In 2016, we may not see a “crash and burn,” but keep your eye out for a quiet “right sizing.”

 2. Magic Carpet: Drone Air Traffic Management